An Archetale in the Assembling Terrania Cycle

 “The point is” –Radantia again– “that we can’t stay on any point but our own.
 Our mentalities, embedded as they are in the fabric of Being, propel vast cosmic forces, but they lack sharpness and definition.
 Nor can wind suddenly become sun, or interiority exteriority.”

 “But who will help us focus?” –collective question from puzzled Powers.

 “Let us listen in on Eve” –Vaeda.
 “Under my tutelage and that of Magus, her mother taught her how to hear us.”

 The woman known thousands of years hence as Mitochondrial Eve, the matrilineal ancestor of all human beings, originated in southern Africa.

 Although they lacked the focus to ask a specific question, Eve felt their intent and replied to it:

 “Some of the events you discuss may come to pass; others, partially, or not at all.
 Whatever occurs will rest, in the end, on choices made in particular moments by particular people.”
 Above the turning blue-green world, the Powers nodded.

-“To the extent these deciders are not conscious of your presences behind events, they will be swayed by you.
+“To the extent these deciders are not aware of your presences behind events, they will be swayed by you.
 Perhaps you will react to our blind spots by applying pressure—as when our tribal leadership, becoming arrogant, unintentionally invites raids by a marauding bands of strangers; or when we grow too dependent upon a region whose food sources then dry up, forcing us to move on.
 Nature can be a harsh teacher, and all of you appear to us as aspects of nature.
 What you are beyond that, behind that, I cannot say.

 “However, if your great Game succeeds, then, with increasing frequency as we learn and mature, we humans will surprise you, and perhaps even change you.
 Then we will be peers.”
 Innra and Pandere gasped.
 On the solar system’s largest planet, a storm shaped like a red eye opened, stared, and dispersed.